Channel 4’s latest social experiment is as controversial as it is educational – we speak to its stars

 During a screening at Channel 4’s headquarters in April, it was obvious that Romario still finds the scene incredibly hard to watch, as he sat with his head in his hands.
 Both Romario and Markus spoke to Dazed afterwards about the experience of watching it all back.
 “It brings up a lot of emotions and feelings, especially because you are also seeing the parts you didn't see (at the time),” Romario tells me.
 He wasn’t present when the housemates discussed his scars, the size of his bulge on the beach, or when Markus took it upon himself to inform Romario’s cis (and relatively conservative) love interest Filomena.

-“Romario was my biggest piece of the puzzle for my journey to learn,” Markus explains – framing the experience in relation to his own feelings rather than Romario’s.
+“Romario was my biggest piece of the puzzle for my journey to learn,” Markus explains – which frames the experience in relation to his own feelings rather than Romario’s.
 “We went in the house for a journey, we went in there to be educated, to learn, to embrace, to feel empowered.
 I don't regret anything, I don't feel bad about anything, because it’s now made me a better person by being more understanding towards others’ emotions and feelings.”
 He does acknowledge that in future he should wait until someone is ready to come out before revealing their identity or past.
 But what he doesn’t acknowledge is his privilege as a UK-born cisgender male.

 “How can we expect people to accept us if we’re having this inner fight between each other?
 We have to be tolerant as a unit” – Campbell